hetvi2309/car_price-dataset-using-python/README.md

 ### 1. Data Ingestion & Quality Profiling

-* Loaded dataset using Pandas
+Using Pandas to load data.Loading data with Pandas.
 * Inspected dataset structure
-* Checked datatypes and record counts
+Verified the data types and data volume of a record.Validated data type and number of records.
-* Detected missing values and duplicates
+Identified missing data points and duplicate data points

 ### 2. DataFrame Queries

 * Average, minimum, and maximum selling price
-* Unique car colors, brands, and models
+Unique car colors, brands and models
 * High-value car analysis
-* Most frequently sold car models
+The most popular models of cars sold.
-* State-wise and brand-wise price analysis
+State-wise and brand-wise price analysis
 * Car age calculation
 * Excellent-condition value-for-money cars

 ### 3. Data Visualization

 * Correlation heatmap
-* Selling price vs year
+Sales Price (Selling Price) by Year
-* Selling price vs odometer
+The demand function Q = 400 – 0.2P.The demand function is Q = 400 – 0.2P.
-* State-wise car sales analysis
+Analyze the sale of cars by state.Summarize the sales of cars by state.
 * Condition-based price distribution
-* Box plots and outlier analysis
+Box plots and outlier analysis

 ---

 ## Key Insights

-* Newer cars generally have higher selling prices
+Higher selling prices are generally found in newer vehicles.
-* Selling price decreases as odometer increases
+The higher the mileage on the car the lower its asking price.
-* Vehicle condition strongly affects resale value
+Re-sale value is significantly impacted by the condition of the vehicle.
-* Certain states dominate car sales volume
+Some states account for a high share of car sales volume.
-* Premium brands maintain higher average prices
+The average price for premium brands is higher.
-* Outlier removal improves data interpretation
+Remove outliers to enhance data interpretation

 ---

 ## Dataset

-The dataset contains real-world used car listings including:
+This data set has real-world information on used cars, such as:

 * Selling Price
 * Year